ropensci/GSODR/cran-comments.md

 This is a new minor release

 ## Minor changes
+- This new version supplants v 1.0.2 previously submitted but not yet released on CRAN
+- Correct references to _GSODRdata_ package where incorrectly referred to as _GSODdata_
 - Improved documentation (i.e., spelling corrections and more descriptive)
 - More descriptive vignette for "GSODR use case: Specified years/stations vignette"
 - Round MAX/MIN temp to one decimal place, not two
 - Update SRTM elevation data
 - Update country list data
 - Fix missing images in README.html on CRAN
-- Correct references to _GSODRdata_ package where incorrectly referred to as _GSODdata_

 ## Reverse dependencies
 - There are no reverse dependencies